horlm64/Horim/README.md

 # Head Segmentation & Position Detection

+Project : Segmentation of human heads, using a commercial low-cost camera combined with a Raspberry Pi

 This code is implemented, based on the Raspberry Pi and Raspberry Pi Camera.

 it is divided into head segmentation and head position detection